Plotting algorithms for the Mandelbrot set: Periodicity checking

 The above code stores away a new x and y value on every 20th iteration, thus it can detect periods that are up to 20 points long.

 Border tracing / edge checking

-It can be shown that if a solid shape can be drawn on the Mandelbrot set, with all the border colors being the same, then the shape can be filled in with that color.
-This is a result of the Mandelbrot set being simply connected.
+Because the Mandelbrot set is full, any point enclosed by a closed shape whose borders lie entirely within the Mandelbrot set must itself be in the Mandelbrot set.
 Border tracing works by following the lemniscates of the various iteration levels (colored bands) all around the set, and then filling the entire band at once.
-This can be a good speed increase, because it means that large numbers of points can be skipped.
-Note that border tracing can't be used to identify bands of pixels outside the set if the plot computes DE (Distance Estimate) or potential (fractional iteration) values.
+This also provides a speed increase because large numbers of points can be now skipped.